 This is called a "float down," which means the prevailing rates drop, even after you have secured a lower rate.

 Once your credit score is in good shape, it's time to shop as many financial institutions as you can.

 Some may offer the best mortgage rates for homebuyers, but not for those who want to refinance.

 Shopping different lenders will allow you to come up with a good idea of how much rates can differ, and is a great way to better inform your decision.

 Some lenders combine all of their fees into what’s called a loan preparation fee and others separate them out, so it’s important to ask for the total amount it will cost to close out the loan.

-Discuss your intended target date with the lender and ask about the charges for loan lock periods.
-You want to lock in the best rate for the right length of time.
+Discuss your intended target date with the lender and ask about the charges for loan-lock periods.

 Trying to hide certain flaws isn't going to get you anywhere, and the lender will be far more likely to offer you a good mortgage rate if you're honest and up-front from the very beginning.